Profile

 "These days it’s difficult to have a conversation concerning DFIR without referencing SANS in some way, shape, or form,” he says.
 “The power of SANS isn’t just behind the courses, but rather behind the family as a whole.
 The course authors, instructors, and folks in all other departments have come together to create an ever-evolving beast of a training institute."

-Ryan also wants students to realize their potential for mastering the topics covered in class.
-"Be it general malware or ransomware analysis, I strive to instill confidence in my students.
-We learn the foundations of advanced topics.
+Ryan also wants students to recognize their potential for mastering the topics covered in class.
+"Be it ransomware or general malware analysis, I strive to instill confidence in my students.
+Sure, we learn the foundations and advanced topics.
 But these things are doable outside of the classroom, even at their daily jobs.
-My classes aren’t magical adventures that end when the class ends.
+My classes aren’t magical adventures that end when the class concludes.
 Rather, these are skills that can be translated to the daily lives of every student."

-When teaching FOR610 Ryan often stays after class on the day they cover the stack in order to discuss the topic in more detail using additional samples.
-Ryan even provides students with a recording of himself going over this content.
-He also provides additional resources such as vetted and trusted YouTube videos and articles that cover the stack in slightly different ways.
-"I tell any student struggling with the concept that it’s all about the practice and recognition of how the stack works.
-Thus, I provide plenty of samples to ensure that if they put in the time, the concept will solidify for them."
+When teaching, Ryan often stays after class to provide additional examples of the topics covered each day.
+He provides additional resources such as vetted and trusted YouTube videos and articles that cover the topics in slightly different ways.
+"I tell any student struggling with a given concept that it’s all about the practice and recognition of the activity involved.
+Thus, I provide plenty of examples to ensure that if they put in the time, the concept will solidify for them."

-Ryan also leads a hacker and security conference in Arizona called CactusCon.
-Outside of work, he enjoys watching anime with his daughter and playing retro games.
+Ryan also previously led a hacker and security conference in Arizona called CactusCon.
+Outside of work, he enjoys watching anime with his daughter, mountain biking, and collecting retro video games.

 Qualifications Summary:

-- More than 10 years of experience in incident response, digital forensics investigations (host- and network-based forensics), and malware analysis
+- 13 years of experience in incident response, digital forensics investigations (host- and network-based forensics), and malware analysis

-- Seasoned speaker at technical conferences including DefCon, various BSides events, CactusCon, Splunk Conference, and more
+- Seasoned speaker at technical conferences including DefCon, BSides events, CactusCon, Splunk conferences, and more

-- Lead organizer for CactusCon, Arizona’s hacker/security conference
+- Former lead organizer for CactusCon, Arizona’s hacker/security conference

 - Author of several PluralSight.com training courses